Luba Lukova

-Luba Lukova (born 1960) is a Bulgarian-American visual artist and poster designer.
-Her work is in the permanent collections of the Museum of Modern Art, New York; Denver Art Museum; Bibliothèque nationale de France, Paris; Hong Kong Heritage Museum; Centre de la Gravure et de l'Image imprimée, La Louvière, Belgium; Library of Congress; and World Bank, Washington, D.C.
+Luba Lukova is an American visual artist based in New York.
+Her work has been exhibited internationally and is included in the permanent collections of Museum of Modern Art, New York; Denver Art Museum; Bibliothèque nationale de France, Paris; Hong Kong Heritage Museum; Centre de la Gravure et de l'Image imprimée, La Louvière, Belgium; Center for Contemporary Graphic Art, Sukagawa, Japan; The Ford Foundation, New York; The Thermos Foundation, Taipei, Taiwan; and World Bank, Washington, D.C.

 Early life and career

 Lukova was born in Plovdiv, Bulgaria.
-She moved to the United States in 1991 following an invitation to participate in the Colorado International Invitational Poster Exhibition in Fort Collins.
-She subsequently began working for The New York Times Book Review and established a studio in New York City.
+She moved to the United States in 1991 following an invitation to participate in the Colorado International Invitational Poster Exhibition.
+On her way back, she visited New York and soon after began working for the New York Times, publishing her drawings in the paper's Book Review and Opinion sections.

 Work

-Lukova's designs use visual metaphors and minimal text.
-She addresses social issues including war, peace, income inequality, censorship, and corruption.
+Lukova's art uses visual metaphors and minimal text.
+She often addresses social issues including war, peace, income inequality, censorship, and corruption.
 These themes appear in her Designing Justice series and in commissioned work for humanitarian organizations, theater productions, universities, and publishers.

 Awards and recognition

-Lukova has received awards including the Grand Prix Savignac at the International Poster Salon in Paris; the Gold Pencil from The One Club in New York; Honor Laureate at the International Poster Exhibition in Fort Collins, Colorado; and the Reisman Foundation Award.
+Lukova's awards include the Grand Prix Savignac at the International Poster Salon in Paris; the Gold Pencil from The One Club in New York; Honor Laureate at the International Poster Exhibition in Fort Collins, Colorado; and the Reisman Foundation Award.
 She holds an honorary doctoral degree from The Art Institute of Boston.